 - Largest combined sea, land and air freight in Africa.

-- The busiest container port in Africa is strategically positioned on international shipping routes & is the 4th largest port in the Southern Hemisphere;
+- One of the busiest container ports in Africa, strategically positioned on international shipping routes

-- It is also South Africa’s primary cargo and container port;
+- South Africa’s primary cargo and container port;

 - King Shaka International Airport (KSIA) won Skytrax 2016 Best Airport;